misakey/backend/docs/content/concepts/formatting-of-errors.md

 * `...`

-**Special origins:** _special origins that should not be encountered externally_ /!\ Thanks to contact the backend team if you receive one these origins.
+**Special origins:** _special origins that should not be encountered externally_
+:warning: Thanks to contact the backend team if you receive one these origins.
 * `not_defined`: the error has no origin defined yet

 ## Details